A. Michael Noll

 1968 “Tendencije 4.”
 Galerije Grada Zagreba, Zagreb, Yugoslavia.

-1969 “Computer-Kunst” (sponsored by Clarissa Contemporary Art and Gottfried Wilhelm Leibniz Gellellseheft).
+1969 “Computer-Kunst” (sponsored by Clarissa Contemporary Art and Gottfried Wilhelm Leibniz Gesellschaft).
 Kubus Gallery, Hanover, Germany.

 1970 Composed the main-title animation sequence “The Unexplained” for Encyclopedia Britannica Special by Lee Mendelson Productions for NBC and colorcast on April 3, 1970.

-1970 Recieved Honorable Mention as an Outstanding Young Electrical Engineer by Eta Kappa Nu, the electrical-engineering honor society, in recognition of his contributions to computer-generated stereographics.
+1970 Received Honorable Mention as an Outstanding Young Electrical Engineer by Eta Kappa Nu, the electrical-engineering honor society, in recognition of his contributions to computer-generated stereographics.

-1971 Received his Ph.D. in Electrical Engineering from the Polytechnic Institute of Brooklyn, New York.
+1971 Received a Ph.D. degree in Electrical Engineering from the Polytechnic Institute of Brooklyn, New York.

 1971 “Arteonica.”
-Pinacoteca do Estado de Sao Paulo, Sao Paulo, Brasil.
+Pinacoteca do Estado de São Paulo, São Paulo, Brazil.

 1972 “Computer Art.”
 National Gallery of Modern Art, New Delhi, India.